automatecloud/lacework-kaholo-autoremediation/README.md

 # lacework-kaholo-autoremediation

-This repository is a collection of [Kaholo.io](https://www.kaholo.io) maps you can use as examples to automate the remediation of [Lacework](https://www.lacework.com/) alerts.
+This repository is a collection of [Kaholo.io](https://www.kaholo.io) maps you can use as examples to automate the remediation of [Lacework](https://www.lacework.com/) events and compliance reports.

-## What is auto remediate?
+## What is Auto Remediation?
-Auto remediation is the idea to automate responds to events with automated steps that are able to fix, or remediate, underlying conditions without the need of interaction from anyone.
+Auto remediation is the idea to automate the responds to events and alerts with automated steps that are able to fix, or remediate underlying conditions and misconfigurations without the need of interaction from anyone.
 Auto remediation itself can be triggering a CLI command, a serverless function or an API call to remediate Alerts detected by Lacework.
 Automation of Remediation can be easy or complex depending on the alert and context correlated with the necessary remediation steps.

 ## Why should i use auto remediation?
 We live in a complex world of Multi Cloud Environments.
 Cloud itself isn't as easy as it was sold to us.
 With the adoption of cloud and cloud native applications using modern technology like Kubernetes, Container and Serverless applications you automatically adopt endless complexity with many potential security risks.
 All of the services need to fulfill your security and compliance regulations.
 Your target should be to secure as much and as best as possible, independent of the industry and compliance regulations you need to fulfill.